cloudqubes/cloudqubes.github.io/_posts/2022-11-26-introduction-to-kubernetes.markdown

 Then, the Kubernetes control plane instructs the kubelets in worker nodes to run the containers as you have defined in the configuration file.
 If a pod crashes due to a failure of the worker node or a bug in your software Kubernetes will restore it in any of the available worker nodes.

-In the next article, we will talk more about configuration files and managing workloads in Kubernetes.
+In the [next article], we will talk more about configuration files and managing workloads in Kubernetes.

+[next article]: {{site.baseurl}}{% post_url 2022-12-06-running-containerized-applications-in-Kubernetes %}